top of page

 Understanding Measles

 Measles is not just a childhood disease; it is a highly contagious viral infection that can result in serious health complications, such as pneumonia, encephalitis, and even death.
-Measles is caused by a virus that spreads through respiratory droplets when an infected person coughs, sneezes, talks, etc. This virus can remain active on surfaces for up to two hours, making it extremely contagious.
-Measles is contagious 4-5 days prior to symptoms developing as well as 4-5 days afterward, which means an infected person can spread measles without even knowing they have it.
+Measles is caused by a virus that spreads through respiratory droplets when an infected person coughs, sneezes, or talks.
+This virus can remain active on surfaces for up to two hours, making it extremely contagious.
+Measles is contagious 4-5 days prior to symptoms developing as well as 4-5 days afterward.
+This means an infected person can spread measles without even knowing they have it.
 Measles typically infects 90% of the unvaccinated exposed to it.

-Children under five years old, especially infants, are at the highest risk of complications including death.
-Pregnant women are also a very high risk.
-If a pregnant woman catches measles, then she herself is at high risk of dying, having her baby die or be born with birth defects.
-Immunocompromised individuals as well as the unvaccinated are also vulnerable to severe complications from measles.
+Children under five years old, especially infants, are at the highest risk of complications, including death.
+Pregnant women are also at very high risk.
+If a pregnant woman contracts measles, she faces a high risk of dying, having her baby die, or giving birth to a child with defects.
+Immunocompromised individuals and the unvaccinated are also vulnerable to severe complications from measles.

 The Vaccine: MMR

-The Measles, Mumps, and Rubella (MMR) vaccine is the leading method for preventing measles as well as mumps and rubella.
+The Measles, Mumps, and Rubella (MMR) vaccine is the leading method for preventing measles, mumps, and rubella.
 It is administered in two doses: the first dose is typically given between 12 to 15 months of age, and the second between 4 to 6 years old.
-These two doses provide about 97% protection against measles and one dose is about 93% effective.
+These two doses provide about 97% protection against measles, while one dose is about 93% effective.

 This vaccination not only protects individuals but also contributes to herd immunity.
-Herd immunity occurs when a significant percentage of the population is immunized, making it harder for the virus to circulate and affecting even those who cannot be vaccinated.
-This includes the most vulnerable - children under the age of one years old.
-According to the World Health Organization and CDC, a community needs about 95% vaccine coverage to prevent outbreaks.
-When vaccination rates dip below this threshold—as has happened in several countries recently, including the United States —measles regains a foothold.
+Herd immunity occurs when a significant percentage of the population is immunized, making it harder for the virus to circulate.
+This protects even those who cannot be vaccinated, including the most vulnerable, such as children under one year old.
+According to the World Health Organization (WHO) and the CDC, a community needs about 95% vaccine coverage to prevent outbreaks.
+When vaccination rates dip below this threshold—as has happened in several countries recently, including the United States—measles regains a foothold.

 Importance of Vaccination